IU-PR/xai/content/docs/Groups/Attention Rollout for BERT.md

 ### Performance
 Model shows sufficiently high accuracy when predicting sentiment of specific reviews, approaching 90% of correct predictions.

+### Specifics in terms of Attention
+BERT uses special [CLS] (classification) and [SEP] (separation) tokens at the beginning and at the end of each sentence respectively for the tasks requiring analysis not of individual words, but of sentences and whole texts.
+[CLS] token starts as meaningless, but later absorbs information about text segments it opens and in the end serves as an embedding of whole segment's meaning.
+As this project deals with sentiment analysis, [CLS] token stands to be especially important.
+If accounted for, [CLS] completely dominates attention field, which gives no information on the actual BERT workings and attentions.
+Thus, service tokens standing for intra-model concepts and not text entities were removed from consideration of attention weights.

 ## Attention Rollout Analysis
 ### Conceptual Foundation:
 Attention rollout visualizes how information flows through transformer layers by: